Fintech Industry Overview

 Wealth and Investment Apps

-These smartphone apps allow you to buy stocks and ETFs while lounging on your couch at home.
+These fintech apps allow you to buy stocks and ETFs while lounging on your couch at home.
 They can also recommend investing options based on your preferences.

 Cryptocurrency Apps